pdsinterop/solid-nextcloud/README.md

 so for now, you'll have to follow the "[running with manually harvested cookie](https://github.com/pdsinterop/test-suites#running-with-manually-harvested-cookie)" instructions from the PDS Interop test suites repo.

-Second, we don't have a way to programmatically generate the IDP key pair yet, so for now, you'll also have to follow the "configuring IDP key pair" instructions below:
+Second, we don't have a way to programmatically generate the IDP keys yet, so for now, you'll also have to follow the "configuring IDP keys" instructions below:

 ## Configuring IDP keys